Curiosities of Port Louis, part I !!!

 The tourist office of Bretagne on Port Louis: https://www.brittanytourism.com/destinations/the-10-destinations/southern-brittany-morbihan-gulf/port-louis/

 And there you go a brief tour of a nice citadelle town, more info and photos in subsequent posts on Port Louis.
-Hope you enjoy the introduction.
+Again, hope you enjoy the post on the curiosities of Port Louis, part I !!! as I.